ofmla/devito-wiki/Using-Intel-Advisor-with-Devito.md

 Here, `--collect=tripcounts` tells Advisor to collect data regarding the number of times loops are executed within the program.`-enable-cache-simulation` specifies that Advisor should simulate hits, misses and cache evictions on all cache levels in the cache hierarchy during the execution of the program to generate a roofline for each cache level.
 To read more about this, consult [this page](https://software.intel.com/content/www/us/en/develop/articles/integrated-roofline-model-with-intel-advisor.html).
 Finally, the `-flop` flag tells Advisor to collect information about floating point and integer operations during the trip count collection.
 The `--project-dir=prof/` flag and `-- python benchmarks/...` are as before.

 Run the command.
 You should see the same kind of messages as before.
 Once the collection stops successfully, the project directory (e.g. `prof/`) will now contain all the data needed for exporting and visualising the results of the program's profiling.

+**Exporting Data to Visualise Roofline Plot**

+This section explains how to produce a snapshot of generated profiling data and use an external Advisor GUI to visualise the roofline plot produced.

+Now that the data has been collected, `cd` into the Advisor project's directory (`prof/` in our case).
+To collect generated data ready for export, Advisor provides a tool to create a "snapshot" of the program's performance.
+To obtain this snapshot, run the following command:

+`advixe-cl --snapshot`

+In the Advisor project's main directory, you should now see a file with a name like `snapshot000.advixeexpz`.
+This file contains all the information needed and can now be copied to a desired path on the machine where the results have to be visualised.
+From that same machine, run the following command to open Intel Advisor with its GUI:

+`advisor-gui`

+Once the GUI is open, press the "Open Result" button to look for the previously created snapshot.
+The button is an open, yellow folder sitting on the top navigation bar.
+Now navigate to the `snapshot000.advixeexpz` file and press "Open".
+Advisor should now elaborate the data for a few seconds.
+Then, navigate to the "Survey & Roofline" tab and press "Roofline" to finally visualise the data as a roofline model.

+**Exporting Profiling Raw Data**